 Maltese Tax System

-Malta operates a full imputation system of taxation whereby shareholders in receipt of dividends from a Maltese registered company may credit the 35% tax paid by the company against their own Maltese income tax liability or obtain a refund of tax where shareholder tax is less than the 35% tax paid by the company.
+Malta employs a full imputation tax system, allowing shareholders receiving dividends from Maltese companies to either credit the 35% corporate tax paid by the company against their Maltese income tax or claim a refund if their personal tax rate is lower than the corporate rate.

 • There are no thin capitalization rules, controlled foreign corporation legislation, transfer pricing or capital or wealth tax rate of 35% (progressive rates apply to individuals).